-Session State in ASP.NET
+ASP.NET Session State enables

 user is idle for limited period of time then Session for that user will expire.
 By default the timeout period of

 session variables can be indexed by the name of variable or number index.

 Session["FirstName"] = FirstNameTextBox.Text;